-To be clear, this guide focuses on the law firm paying its own vendors.
-If your concern is reviewing and auditing outside counsel invoices from the corporate side, that's a separate discipline with different tools and standards.
-Here, we're addressing the finance manager or controller inside the firm who needs to process, code, approve, and pay vendor invoices while maintaining compliance with legal-practice-specific rules.
+This guide focuses on the law firm paying its own vendors.
+If your concern is reviewing and auditing outside counsel invoices from the corporate side, that is a separate discipline with different tools and standards.

 The stakes are higher than most firms realize.
 According to a recent industry analysis, direct expenses now consume 32% of the average law firm's revenue, with spending on technology and knowledge management tools growing 9.7% and 10.5% respectively year-over-year.
-When nearly a third of your revenue flows through vendor payments, the accuracy and efficiency of your AP process directly affects profitability.
+When direct expenses already consume nearly a third of firm revenue, even small leaks in vendor coding, cost recovery, and approval controls can affect profitability.

 Several structural differences set law firm AP apart from what you'd find in a typical corporate accounting department: